-Higher building envelopes have been kept to the central areas of the site, including the two 12 storey envelopes designed to engender a 'central heart' and sense of place to the precinct adjacent to the central pedestrian spine linking Constitution Road to the waterfront.
+Higher building envelopes have been kept to the central areas of the site, including the six 12 storey envelopes designed to engender a 'central heart' and sense of place to the precinct adjacent to the central pedestrian spine linking Constitution Road to the waterfront plus one other 12 storey landmark building Church St to act as a gateway statement.

-Heights along the foreshore and at street frontages in the Concept Plan have been kept lower and set back from the foreshore parkland, similar to recently approved developments in Shepherds Bay.
+Heights along the foreshore and at street frontages in the Concept Plan have been kept lower (3 storeys) and set back from the foreshore parkland, and street frontages, similar to recently approved developments in Shepherds Bay.

 Particular attention has been taken to setback building bulk from the Constitution Road frontages to respect lower density residential development opposite.
-In that instance, however, due to the topography, even a LEP compliant height development would block any potential views to the waterfront (currently generally blocked by industrial buildings).
+In that instance, however, due to the topography, even an LEP compliant height development would block any potential views to the waterfront (currently generally blocked by industrial buildings).
 This also applies to the majority of other areas within the Concept Plan site, where compliant development heights would result in similar view impacts to the Concept Plan heights due to changes in topography.

-Ryde Local Environmental
+Ryde Local Environmental Plan 2010